 The American Academy of Orthodontics recommends that all children have an appointment with an orthodontist no later than age 7.
 This is so that if there are any issues, it can be picked up early and prevent the need for complicated treatment.

 Nonetheless, it is increasingly common for adults to have orthodontic treatment now.
 The good news is that you’re never too old to have braces!
-The important thing is to have healthy teeth and gums before you start on your braces.
+The important thing is to have healthy teeth and gums before you start.

 What is required after braces treatment?